rudiniemeijer/softwarecircus/README.md

 ## Integrated development environment
 A complete IDE is available, in the form of ESPlorer.jar, a Java program.
 Java needs to be installed on your computer.

+## An introduction to Lua
+In order to give you a running start, I've written a small introductory leaflet for Lua.

 ## Lua example programs for the NodeMCU used at the Software Circus 2017 Cloudbusting event
 * blink.lua
 Flashes the D0 led on the NodeMCU with a 1 Hz frequency.